jcom619/whiteboard-wednesday-greetings/README.md

 ## Streeeeeetch Goal

-- Did you use an if?
+- Did you use an `if`?
 What if we have 20 languages?
 100?
 You don't want to write all those `elif`s!
 Think about how you could use a dictionary with keys.
 Each key could be a language, and each value, the... ??